 9. Citizens Foundation

-Citizens Foundation could be a non–profit organization which has evolved from its humble beginnings in Jharkhand in 1997 and has now registered its presence with pioneering add the event sector in over ten states of India as a national-level organization.
+Citizens Foundation could be a non–profit organization which has evolved from its humble beginnings in Jharkhand in 1997 and has now registered its presence by pioneering add the event sector in over ten states of India as a national-level organization.
 As a signatory of the Sustainable Development Goals (SDGs), CF has worked towards its vision of ‘Making People Self Reliant’ over the past 20 years.

 Name | Citizens Foundation |